syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Checkbox in group header

-Sflistview allows to add checkbox in GroupHeader which can be moved to `Selected`state when all items in list selected , `NotSelected` state when all items are deselected and `Intermediate` state when any one or less then total items count gets selected.
+SfListView allows to add checkbox in GroupHeader which can be moved to `Selected`state when all items in list selected , `NotSelected` state when all items are deselected and `Intermediate` state when any one or less then total items count gets selected.
 In GroupHeaderTemplate , add converter to image with passing ConverterParameter as listview thus changes state of GroupHeaderTemplate and listview refreshes both RefreshGroupHeader by clearing `BindingContext` of listviewItem and GroupHeaderItem and view .You download entire source code from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/CustomSelection-1488987005)